Rickyc14/Apple-Amazon-Google-Analysis/README.md

 The <strong>adjusted</strong> column represents the closing price when considering everything that happened after the <em>current day closing time</em> and before the <em>next day opening time</em>.
 Such events can come in the form of additional shares being offered or paying out dividends to shareholders  -- both examples decrease the stock value.

 All graphs on the <strong>left</strong> were made employing <strong>only</strong> the CLOSE[4] column from <em>2000</em> to <em>2018</em>.
 Conversely, all graphs on the <strong>right</strong> are from the last six months and were made using R's `chartSeries` and SMA (<em>simple moving average</em>) functions allowing for a more precise forecast. <br><br>
-:arrow_right: Check out my other GitHub respository [Nokia-Analysis](https://github.com/Rickyc14/NOKIA-Analysis.git) to get more info about the mechanics and purpose of the <em>simple moving average</em> used on both project!<br>
+:arrow_right: Check out my other GitHub respository [Nokia-Analysis](https://github.com/Rickyc14/NOKIA-Analysis.git) to get more info about the mechanics of the <em>simple moving average</em> used on both projects.<br>

 ---